lsloan/unizin-hackathon-2021-02/jupyter-data-marts/README.md

 # unizin-hackathon-02-21
+# jupyter-data-marts

-This repository contains the non-sensitive parts of a Jupyter Notebook I wrote as part of my participation in Day 1 of the February 2021 Unizin Hackathon, which focused on using data marts.
+This directory contains the non-sensitive parts of a Jupyter Notebook I wrote as part of my participation in Day 1 of the February 2021 Unizin Hackathon, which focused on using data marts.